omcaree/node-mavlink/Readme.md

-node-mavlink - A Node.js module for encoding/decoding MAVLink messages
+A Node.js module for encoding/decoding MAVLink messages
 ======================================================================

 This module for Node.JS allows you to transmit and receive MAVLink encoded messages.
 [MAVLink](http://qgroundcontrol.org/mavlink/start) is a lightweight message marshalling system designed for Micro Aerial Vehicles (MAVs) which efficiently encodes data in to binary packets to be transmnitted over serial or network connection.